AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Method

 \section{Method}

-This section presents a detailed overview of the proposed method, AEDR.
-The process begins by reconstructing the input image twice using an autoencoder, from which the reconstruction loss ratio is computed.
-To enhance robustness, this ratio is calibrated with an image homogeneity metric, resulting in the generation of the attribution signal.
-Finally, the attribution signal is compared against a precomputed threshold to determine the final attribution outcome.
-The overall AEDR framework is illustrated in Figure~\ref{fig:Framework}.
+This section provides a detailed description of AEDR, the passive attribution method proposed in this paper.
+The process begins with two independent reconstructions of the input image using an autoencoder.
+The ratio of their reconstruction losses is then computed.
+To improve robustness, this ratio is further calibrated using an image homogeneity metric, yielding the final attribution signal.
+The attribution outcome is determined by comparing this signal against a predefined threshold.
+The overall structure of the AEDR framework is depicted in Figure~\ref{fig:Framework}.